-Did you know that over 60% of college graduates would go back and change their majors if they could?
-Since attending university requires a substantial investment of time and money, you want to get this choice right.
-In turn, you’ll set yourself up for a fulfilling future career.
+Did you know that over 60%1 of college graduates would go back and change their majors if they could?
+Changing majors can be very costly and since attending university requires a substantial investment of time and money, you want to get this choice right.
+In turn, you'll set yourself up for a fulfilling future career.
 But not many people talk about how to choose a major in college.

 7 Tips on How to Choose A College Major